-Alcoholism and back pain are closely related topics which influence each other for the worse.
+Alcoholism and back pain are closely related topics which influence each other for the worse in almost every patient profile.
 Regular alcohol use (and abuse) can cause or contribute to existing back ache, while chronic back pain can be the source of alcohol dependency, especially in patients who choose to avoid the risky and powerful prescription drugs often used to treat ongoing dorsalgia.

 Research statistics also show a correlation between chronic pain, drugs addiction and alcohol abuse.
 Although this is a rarely considered or discussed topic, it must be laid bare and openly discussed in cases where patients recognize they are in a downward spiral of dependency.

 Many patients who suffer from chronic symptoms may consider alcohol as a potential source of back pain relief.
 Drinking can numb pain and relax the patient, often providing as much pain management as using prescription drugs.

 While conservative use of alcohol may not be harmful and may even be beneficial in some aspects of health, abusing alcohol or developing a dependency issue is never a good solution for lasting or recurrent back pain.
 Many patients realize the danger of constant excessive alcohol use to treat their pain, but still consider it the lesser of 2 evils compared to prescription medications which can be just as bad for their health and may also have many unwanted side effects.

 On the other hand, many alcoholics develop back pain in part, or in full, due to their regular consumption of drink.
 Alcohol abuse is known to cause a wide range of health concerns, including many which are implicated in back pain conditions: